tum-vision/prost/README.md

 Release x64 and after compilation has finished build the project INSTALL in the solution, which copies the mex file to the correct directory.

-## How to Cite
-If you use prost in your scientific publication, please cite the paper

-   **Sublabel-Accurate Relaxation of Nonconvex Energies**
-     (T. Möllenhoff, E. Laude, M. Moeller, J. Lellmann, D. Cremers), In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016.